elastic/harp/samples/vault-backup-restore/README.md

 `harp` can crawl and export secret path for KV secret backends (`v1` and `v2`).

-You don't have to specify the version used, `harp` detect and setup an internal service adapted to secret backend.
+You don't have to specify the version used, `harp` detect and set up an internal service adapted to secret backend.

-You don't need to adpat your path according to KV backend neither, just specify the secret path and it will be translated according to the target secret backend version.
+You don't need to adapt your path according to KV backend neither, just specify the secret path, and it will be translated according to the target secret backend version.

 ### Backup